 How to make Strawberry Turnovers

-Remove the stems from the strawberries, which should leave about 8 oz of strawberries.
+- Step 1: Remove the stems from the strawberries, which should leave about 8 oz of strawberries.
 Slice them evenly into about eighths, depending on the size of the strawberry.
-They should be small enough to layer into the pastry without bursting at the seams.
-Keep in mind they'll soften and reduce in size a bit as you cook them down.

-In the meantime, mix together the cold water and corn starch in a separate bowl to form a slurry.
-When the strawberries have softened and released their juice, pour the slurry into the saucepan and mix well.
+- Step 2: Add them into a saucepan on low to medium heat with the granulated sugar, lemon juice, salt, ground green cardamom, and freshly grated nutmeg.
+Cook for 2 or so minutes until the strawberries begin to release their juice.
+Mix together the cold water and corn starch in a separate bowl to form a slurry.
+Pour the slurry into the saucepan and mix well.
 Cover the saucepan with a lid for 2-3 minutes until it's thickened up a bit.
 Remove from heat and allow it to cool.

 We don't make a full on strawberry jam to preserve some texture but store-bought jam will work just as well!